Stephen Gogolev: 2018–19 season

-2019–2020 season: Injury and growth
+2019–20 season

-In 2019 Gogolev began representing the Granite Club with coach Lee Barkell, while training in Irvine, California under coach Rafael Arutyunyan.
+In 2019, Gogolev began representing the Granite Club with coach Lee Barkell, while training in Irvine, California with Rafael Arutyunyan.

-On July 2, 2019, it was announced that Gogolev became a member of Skate Canada's 2019-2020 National Team.
-He was also included in the list of skaters forming Skate Canada's 2019-2020 NextGen Team posted on July 15, 2019.
+On July 2, 2019, it was announced that Gogolev became a member of Skate Canada's 2019–20 National Team.
+He was also included in the list of skaters forming Skate Canada's 2019–20 NextGen Team posted on July 15, 2019.
 Gogolev began his season with a win at the 2019 Glacier Falls Summer Classic.
 He was assigned to compete at 2019 JGP Lake Placid and 2019 JGP Croatia Cup.

 Gogolev earned a new personal best short program score in Lake Placid.
 He came fifth in the free program after taking two falls.
-He won the silver medal with a score of 203.70 points.
+He won the silver medal.

-At JGP Croatia Cup, Gogolev skated a clean short program with all level 3 elements to score 72.12 points and place sixth.
+At JGP Croatia Cup, Gogolev skated a clean short program to score 72.12 points and place sixth.
 In the free skate, he landed a quadruple Salchow and two triple Axels, one in combination, but singled two of his jumps.
-He scored 140.34 points to place fifth in the free skate and ranked fifth overall with a score of 212.46 points.
+He scored 140.34 points to place fifth in the free skate and ranked fifth overall.
 Gogolev ended the Junior Grand Prix season with a final ranking of eighth and was named as the second alternate to the Junior Grand Prix Final.

+Gogolev was named as one of Toronto's top 20 under 20 in the activists and athletes category by Post City's Streets of Toronto website.

 Gogolev withdrew from the 40th Volvo Open Cup in October 2019.
-Subsequently, he withdrew from the 2020 Canadian Championships due to an injury, a bone bruise on his right ankle.
+Subsequently, he withdrew from the 2020 Canadian Championships due to an injury on his right ankle.
 He had also experienced a growth spurt.
 On January 19, 2020, he was selected to represent Canada at the 2020 World Junior Championships.
-He was also assigned to the 2020 Bavarian Open, where he won the junior men's event by 21 points.
+He was also assigned to the 2020 Bavarian Open, where he won the junior men's event.

-At the 2020 World Junior Championships, Gogolev popped his planned triple Axel in the short program into a single, resulting in a score of 67.27 and a placement of 18th.
-In the free skate, he started off strong in the first half of his program but had some trouble with the jumps in the second half, missing two combinations.
-He later explained that the tongue of his boot broke as he went to do the planned triple Lutz, inhibiting him from properly performing his remaining jump elements.
-He placed 14th in the free skate with a score of 124.18 to move up to 17th overall with a final score of 191.45.
+At the 2020 World Junior Championships, Gogolev popped his planned triple Axel in the short program into a single, resulting in a score of 67.27 and a placement of eighteenth.
+In the free skate, he started off strong in the first half of his program, but had some trouble with the jumps in the second half, missing two combinations.
+He later explained that the tongue of his boot broke as he went to do the planned triple Lutz, prohibiting him from properly performing his remaining jump elements.
+He placed fourteenth in the free skate to move up to seventeenth overall.

-2020–2021 season
+2020–21 season

-Gogolev was named to Skate Canada's 2020–2021 NextGen Team in May.
-On October 1, he was assigned to compete at 2020 Skate America, but he withdrew on October 7 due to injury.
+Gogolev was named to Skate Canada's 2020–21 NextGen Team in May.
+On October 1, he was assigned to compete at 2020 Skate America, but he withdrew on October 7 due to an injury.
 Gogolev did not compete this season as he faced issues related to a growth cycle.